hweidner/psync/README.md

 psync currently can only handle directories, regular files, and symbolic links.
 Other filesystem entries like devices, sockets or named pipes are silently ignored.

-psync has no support for preserving permissions, ownership, or timestamps.
-Destination files are created "as is", according to the current user, group and umask.
+psync preserves the Unix permissions (rwx) of the copied files and directories, but has currently no support for preserving other permission bits (suid, sticky), ownership, or timestamps.
+Destination files are created "as is", according to the current user and group.

 psync does currently implement a simple recursive copy, like "cp -r", and not a versatile sync algorithm like rsync.
 There is no check wether a file already